A frequency function approach to quantitative unique continuation for elliptic equations: Theorem Statements

 \begin{remark} As shown in \cite{LW14}, the result above may be sharpened in the sense that the term $\abs{x_0}^{2\de}$ may be replaced with a function of $\log \abs{x_0}$.
 However, to more clearly illustrate our proof techniques, we choose to prove the above (non-sharp) version of this result here. \end{remark}

+All four of these theorems follow from three-balls inequalities that are proved using frequency functions.
+Theorems \ref{OofV1} and \ref{UCatIny} are proved with the three-ball inequalities described by Proposition \ref{threeBallsV}, which are established using the frequency functions introduced in Lemma \ref{monoLemma}.
+Similarly, Theorems \ref{OofV} and \ref{UCatInyAWV} are proved using the three-ball inequalities described by Proposition \ref{threeBallsA} which rely on the frequency functions introduced in Lemma \ref{monoLemmaA}.
+The presence of variable coefficients makes the analysis in the proof of Lemma \ref{monoLemmaA} more delicate, while the presence of (singular) lower-order terms requires some optimization of inequalities, as shown in Lemma \ref{someBoundsLemma}.
+All of the proofs of the theorems stated in this section are presented in Section \ref{S:Proofs}.

-The proof of Theorem \ref{UCatInyAWV} resembles that of Theorem \ref{UCatIny}, except that it requires an iterative argument to account for the presence of decaying variable coefficients.
-These details appear at the end of Section \ref{S:Proofs}.
+The proof of Theorem \ref{UCatInyAWV} is similar to that of Theorem \ref{UCatIny}; however, it requires an iterative argument to handle the variable coefficients. {Roughly speaking, the variability of the coefficient matrix makes the estimates for the rate of decay worse than they would be in the constant-coefficient case.
+However, since $\abs{\gr A}$ is assumed to decay at infinity, then each application of our argument leads to an improved bound.
+Therefore, by iterating the general proof scheme, we can get arbitrarily close to the optimal bound.} These details appear at the end of Section \ref{S:Proofs}.

-To prove each of these theorems, we derive three-ball inequalities using monotone functions associated to frequency functions.
-Although these theorems are not new, to the best of my knowledge, they have not been previously proved using frequency functions.
-Therefore, the approach may be considered new.
-Moreover, as can be seen in Lemma \ref{monoCorVWA}, for example, the frequency function approach shows explicitly how and where each term from the generalized Schr\"odinger operator contributes to our monotone functions.
+Although {some of} these theorems are not new, to the best of our knowledge, they have not been previously proved using frequency function techniques.
+Therefore, the approach here may be new.
+Moreover, as can be seen in Corollary \ref{monoCorA}, for example, the frequency function approach shows explicitly how and where each term from the generalized Schr\"odinger operator contributes to our monotone functions.
 This insight alone may be considered interesting and worthwhile.